UniWrighte/SCIM-Node/README.md

 # SCIM-node

+NOTE: This is a re-upload of the original npm package scim-node.
+The original npm package was out of date with the git repository.
+All credit beyond the upload of the current git repo to npm belongs to the original developers.

 SCIM node is a client library for the Gluu SCIM 2.0.
 For information about SCIM 2.0, visit <https://gluu.org/docs/api/scim-2.0/>
 There are two scim for dealing with UMA 1.0 and UMA 2.0.